amplication/docs/docs/getting-started/sync-with-bitbucket.md

 ![bitbucket-pull-request](./assets/sync-with-git-provider/bitbucket-pull-request.png)

 Amplication creates pull requests from the `amplication` branch into your repository's default base branch.
-As an Enterprise plan user, you can [change the base branch for these pull requests](/how-to/change-base-branch-for-pull-requests).
+Pro and Enterprise users can [change the base branch for these pull requests](/how-to/change-base-branch-for-pull-requests).